pdxiv/LuaScott/Adventure Editor Manual.md

-The following table tells what commands are checked for when doing an XREF on the appropriate data base section:
+The following table tells what commands are checked for when doing an XREF on the appropriate database section: